torproject/onionbalance/docs/v3/hacking.md

 [onionbalance/common]: https://gitlab.torproject.org/tpo/onion-services/onionbalance/-/blob/main/onionbalance/common

 Everything starts in [manager.py][].
-It initializes the *scheduler* (more on that later) and then instantiates an `onionbalance.py:Onionbalance` object which is a global singleton that keeps track of all runtime state (e.g. frontend services, configuration parameters, controller sockets, etc.).
+It initializes the *scheduler* (more on that later) and then instantiates an [Onionbalance][onionbalance-object] object which is a global singleton that keeps track of all runtime state (e.g. frontend services, configuration parameters, controller sockets, etc.).

 [manager.py]: https://gitlab.torproject.org/tpo/onion-services/onionbalance/-/blob/main/onionbalance/hs_v3/manager.py
+[onionbalance-object]: ../api.md#onionbalance.hs_v3.onionbalance.Onionbalance

 Each *frontend service* is represented by an [OnionbalanceService][] object.
 The task of an [OnionbalanceService][] is to keep track of the